Probing Top Quark-Electron Interactions at Future Colliders: Acknowledgements

 \section{Acknowledgements}

+We thank Admir Greljo for pointing out the importance of the $R_b$ measurement above the $Z$-pole at the FCC-ee.
 P.P.G. is supported by the Ramón y Cajal grant~RYC2022-038517-I funded by MCIN/AEI/10.13039/501100011033 and by FSE+, and by the Spanish Research Agency (Agencia Estatal de Investigación) through the grant IFT Centro de Excelencia Severo Ochoa~No~CEX2020-001007-S. The work of LB is supported in part by the U.S. Department of Energy under Grant No. DE-SC0010102 and by the College of Arts and Sciences of Florida State University.
 S.D. and H.L. are supported by the U.S. Department of Energy under Grant Contract~DE-SC0012704.
-Digital data is provided in the gitlab repositories referenced in the text.
+Digital data is provided in the supplemental files.